GalloDaSballo/aave-chainlink-euro/README.md

 # OpenSky, decentralized, uncensorable CMS for your blog

-This is a monorepo for the PandoraCMS website, containing:
+This is a monorepo for the OpenSky CMS website, containing:

 ## hardhat
 The contracts, with tests and tasks to publish new content, using Solidity Template